-Carrying Capacity and Stocking Rates
+Carrying Capacity and Stocking Pressure

-Carrying capacity is the number of livestock that a paddock or whole property can support over a period of time (such as 12 months or longer), and is usually measured as a dry sheep equivalent (DSE) per hectare (ha).
+Carrying capacity or long term stocking rate refers to the number of livestock that a paddock or whole property can support over a period of time (several years) without damaging either the soil or the pasture.
+This is usually measured as a dry sheep equivalent (DSE) per hectare (ha).